Gifting is Not a Perk. It’s a strategy.

 - 88% of employees say gifts increase engagement and collaboration

 Engagement is not just a feel-good metric.
-It directly impacts how employees show up in their day-to-day work.
+It is reflected in how employees show up in their day-to-day work.

 When employees are motivated: